pkgamma/the-munual/README.md

 2. Make changes as you wish, by visiting the WordPress [admin page](http://localhost/munual/wp-admin).

 3. Generate the new static site files by visiting [WP2Static](http://localhost/munual/wp-admin/admin.php?page=wp2static) on the WordPress dashboard.
 Choose the zip option and make sure links are made relative.
+(Alternatively, use [HTTrack](https://www.httrack.com/) to clone the entire `http://localhost/munual` directory).

 4. Unzip the file and replace everything in `_site_static`.

 5. Visit the [local MAMP WebStart page](http://localhost/MAMP), go into Tools > phpMyAdmin and export a copy of `db_munual`.
 Rename the file to `db_munual_MMDDYYYY.sql` (Month/Day/Year format) and put the file under the main `munual` directory.

 6. Push the local updates to the [git repo](https://github.com/pkgamma/munual.org) and Netlify will updates it automatically.

+## Known Problems

+- When the static sites are generated with WP2Static, full width pages become half width with no widget on the side.

+- When the static sites are generated with HTTrack, sites seem to be working only on desktop but not on mobile, potentially because the smaller size images are not tracked.